In all the years I worked in Hollywood, I never once asked for an autograph.

 Things I try to convince myself that I only said in my head.

-But when the highest judge in the land finished delivering the commencement speech and I got my one chance, this is what came out:
+So when the highest judge in the land finished delivering the commencement speech and I got my one chance, I gave him a firm hand shake that triggered this:

 Hi, Mo Vear.
 This is my Llama Mater, too.